Dratatus/DanP412/README.md

 🌱 Learning and Development: I'm in the process of learning React and JavaScript.
 In the future, I also plan to dive into Ruby.
 I'm always looking to broaden my horizons and skills in the programming field.

-👨‍💻 Career: After a two-month internship, I'm seeking employment opportunities as a Junior Developer in the .NET area.
+👨‍💻 Career: Junior Data Sciencist in Alchemia Labs

 🚀 Professional Goal: My current goal is to master front-end skills to become a more versatile programmer.